-The risk factors for having a silent heart attack are the same as having a heart attack with symptoms.
+The risk factors for a silent heart attack are the same as those for a heart attack with symptoms.
 The risk factors include:

 - Smoking or chewing tobacco